Aloo Gobi Recipe

 In restaurants, aloo and gobi is first deep fried to quicken the process and make the dish more delicious.
 For healthy home style, I have steamed them.
 You can also air fry or grill them in the oven.

-1 tsp kasuri methi or dried fenugreek leaves
+- 1 tablespoon kasuri methi (dried fenugreek leaves)

 How to make Aloo gobi Masala (Stepwise photos)

-3. Heat oil in a pan and crackle some cumin.
-You can also use 2 green cardamoms and 1 small bay leaf.
-Add ginger garlic paste and fry on a low heat until it smells good, for a minute or so.
+4. Heat oil in a pan and add cumin seeds.
+You can also optionally use 2 green cardamoms and 1 small bay leaf if you want.
+When the cumin seeds begin to sizzle, add ginger garlic paste and fry on a low heat until it smells good, for a minute or so.

-6. Pour hot water and stir to make a runny gravy.
+10. Pour hot water and stir to make a runny gravy.
 Start with 1 cup hot water and add more as required.
 Cover and cook until the gravy thickens a bit, ideally until you see traces of oil on top.
-If you want you may add more water.
+If you want you may add more hot water.

 For best results follow the step-by-step photos above the recipe card

 - 1½ cup (2 medium) potatoes (cubed to ¾ x ¾ inch)